eileenmcnaughton/org.civicrm.multisite/README.md

 === Adding new domains
 To add new domains use the MultisiteDomain.create api e.g

-drush cvapi MultisiteDomain.create debug=1 sequential=1 name="Bobita"
+drush cvapi MultisiteDomain.create debug=1 sequential=1 name="Bobita" is_transactional=0

+(That is_transactional should not be necessary but I haven't managed to make it unnecessary).

 You also need to ensure that the right domain ID is defined - e.g you could put something like this in your civicrm.settings.php